Confronting a Prejudicial Aversion to the Historic Extent of the Ancient Jewish State

-Now, according to the Anchor Bible Dictionary the cause of all this was a reliance of Rabbinic students on Bible calculations and the conviction that what God promised to Israel was unconditional, carte blanche and written on a blank check for Judæa whether she was good or bad, submissive or wayward, repentant or wicked.
+Now, according to the Anchor Bible Dictionary, the cause of all this was a reliance of Rabbinic students on Bible calculations and the conviction that what God promised to Israel was unconditional, carte blanche and written on a blank check for Judæa whether she was good or bad, submissive or wayward, repentant or wicked.
 We read:-

 "Typically, Greco-Roman sources do not mention another aspect of the Jewish situation which may well have been equally significant in provoking conflict: messianic speculation and eschatological calculations.
-It is said in rabbinical literature that Rabbi Akiba, one of Bar Kokhba's principle supporters, was among the měḥaššěbê ̉ittōt, "calculators of the (end) times."
+It is said in rabbinical literature that Rabbi Akiba, one of Bar Kokhba's principal supporters, was among the měḥaššěbê ̉ittōt, "calculators of the (end) times."
 In other words, he was taken up with messianic speculations and the attempt to calculate when the Messiah would appear based on hints in the Scriptures.

-The pseudepigraphic work Apocalypse of Baruch, now extant only in Syriac, is a writing from the period immediately after the destruction of the temple in 69 C.E., one with many connections with rabbinic Judaism in terms of concept and legal interpretations.
+The pseudepigraphic work Apocalypse of Baruch, now extant only in Syriac, is a writer from the period immediately after the destruction of the temple in 69 C.E., one with many connections with rabbinic Judaism in terms of concept and legal interpretations.
 It is therefore not unreasonable to suggest that it represents the type of thinking which was going on in some circles of nascent rabbinic Judaism in the period between the revolts.

 The dominant typology of Baruch involves the temple: it draws parallels between the destruction of the first temple at the time of Jeremiah and that of the second in 69 C.E.
 Just as there was a rebuilding of the first temple under Ezra and Nehemiah 70 years after its destruction, Baruch promises a future rebuilding, a third temple, to inaugurate messianic times.
 For a people saturated in scriptural knowledge such as these circles of ancient Jewry, who were convinced of such typologies, it was natural to think that another seventy-year period would be involved.
 And thus the date of the outbreak of the revolt is perhaps connected to an understanding of its causes: here the Bar Kokhba material may be helpful."6

-To achieve success in inverting and squeezing Revelation chapter 20 back into pre-70 first century history, exegetes have to turn a blind eye to military numbers in terms of Jewish and Roman troop sizes.
-For example, in the A.D.66-70 imbroglio, the Jewish forces were fractured into three factions—the anti-Roman Zealot army under John Gischala and the Zealot army under Simon Bar Giora's control and a third faction of robbers, the Sicarii, who initiated the revolt.
+To achieve success in inverting and squeezing Revelation chapter 20 back into pre-70 first-century history, exegetes have to turn a blind eye to military numbers in terms of Jewish and Roman troop sizes.
+For example, in the A.D.66-70 imbroglio, the Jewish forces were fractured into three factions—the anti-Roman Zealot army under John Gischala and the Zealot army under Simon Bar Giora's control and the third faction of robbers, the Sicarii, who initiated the revolt.
 This last group withdrew and remained atop Masada for the duration of the war, while the two Zealot groups fought against each other and with the pro-Roman Jewish forces tried to save the temple and the city from unrecoverable sacrilege and oblivion.